samim23/polymath/README.md

 <p align="center"><img  width="95%"  src="https://samim.io/static/upload/Frame_15.png" /></p>

 **Use-case:** Polymath makes it effortless to combine elements from different songs to create unique new compositions: Simply grab a beat from a Funkadelic track, a bassline from a Tito Puente piece, and fitting horns from a Fela Kuti song, and seamlessly integrate them into your DAW in record time.
-Polymath's search capability enables you to discover tracks that are musically related to any song in your library, making it a breeze to create a polished, hour-long mash-up DJ set.
+Using Polymath's search capability to discover related tracks, creating a polished, hour-long mash-up DJ set is a breeze.

 ## How does it work?